laravel/lumen-docs/templates.md

 Blade is a simple, yet powerful templating engine provided with Laravel, and it's even available in Lumen.
 Blade is driven by _template inheritance_ and _sections_.
 All Blade templates should use the `.blade.php` extension.

-> **Note:** By default, the `resources` directory is not included in a fresh Lumen application.
-To create this directory, execute the `php artisan make resources` Artisan command.

 #### Defining A Blade Layout

 	<!-- Stored in resources/views/layouts/master.blade.php -->